wilddeer/SlimeScroller/README.md

 ##Classes

-You can use these optional classes to modify the scrollers behaviour:
+You can use these optional classes to modify the scroller's behaviour:

 ####`slime-inactive`